 SICStus Prolog stores some information in named variables called system properties.
-System properties are used since release 4.1, whereas previous releases used environment variables.
+System properties are used, since SICStus 4.1, where previous versions of SICStus Prolog used environment variables.

-The default value when reading a system property is taken from the corresponding environment variable.
+The default value when reading system property is taken from the corresponding environment variable.
 This makes system properties largely backward compatible with how environment variables were used in previous releases.
-Any exceptions to this rule are explicitly mentioned in the documentation.
+Any exceptions to this rule is explicitly mentioned in the documentation.

 You can obtain the value of system properties and environment variables